 Firewise Hazard Mitigation Assitance

 Grants provided under this program are on a 50-50 cost share basis.
 DCNR has dedicated money to fund mitigation within Firewise Communities through Northeastern Area Hazard Mitigation Federal Assistance Funding.
 This grant is for Firewise Communities that have had a wildfire hazard assessment and an emergency action plan completed to mitigate wildfire risks in their community or for communities that would like assistance to become a Firewise Community.
 The maximum grant awarded will be $20,000.
 Click here to learn more.
 Application period is closed but is expected to open at the end of 2016.

 Fire Company, Volunteer Ambulance Service Grant Program

 The Fire Company, Volunteer Ambulance Service Grant Program provides grants for volunteer and career fire, volunteer ambulance and rescue companies.
 Eligible organizations may apply for grant funding for facilities, equipment, debt reduction and training.
 For more information, visit the Office of the State Fire Commissioner's website.
-Grant applications will be available on the Commissioner's web site no later than September 7, 2016.
 Application deadline is Fri., Oct.
 21. All applications must be submitted online.